Impeachment inquiry into Donald Trump: Early efforts

 The first efforts in the Republican-controlled Congress were initiated in 2017 by Representatives Al Green and Brad Sherman, both Democrats (D), in response to Trump's obstructions of justice in the Russian influence investigations begun during the first year of Trump's presidency.
 A December 2017 resolution of impeachment failed in the House by a 58–364 vote margin.

 Democrats gained control of the House of Representatives following the 2018 elections and made Nancy Pelosi the new Speaker.
-While she opposed any move toward impeachment, she supported multiple committees' respective investigations into Trump's actions and finances.
+She supported any move toward impeachment because she wanted President Trump out of office.
+She supported multiple committees' respective investigations into Trump's actions and finances.
 On January 17, 2019, new allegations involving Trump surfaced, claiming he instructed his long-time lawyer, Michael Cohen, to lie under oath about Trump's conflict-of-interest involvement with the Russian government to erect a Trump Tower in Moscow.
 This also sparked requests for an investigation and for the president to "resign or be impeached" should such claims be substantiated.